EffectOrientedProgramming/book/Chapters/05_Monads.md

 The problem is that a single simple result is *too* simple.
 What we need is a complex result capable of holding all necessary information that comes out of a function call.

-To solve the problem we put all that extra result information, along with the original result, into a box.
+To solve the problem we put all that information into a box: the original result together with any extra information (such as error conditions).
 We return that box from the function.

 Now we've got boxes everywhere, and programming becomes quite messy and complicated.
 Every time you call a function, you must unpack and analyze the contents of the box that comes out as the result.
 If there's a problem, you must handle it right after the function is called, which is awkward and often produces duplicate code.
-People probably won't use our system unless we figure out a way to simplify and automate the manipulation of these boxes.
+People probably won't use our system unless we figure out a way to simplify and automate the use of these boxes.

-What if we had a standard set of operations that work on all boxes, to automate the use of our system and eliminate all that duplicated code?
+What if we had a standard set of operations that work on all boxes, to make our system easy to use by eliminating all that duplicated code?
-The box---and the associated operations---is a monad.
+The box---and these associated operations---is a monad.

 ## The Error Monad

-Programmers have always had to deal with errors, so this makes a good initial use-case for monads.
+Initially, the most compelling reason to use monads is error handling.

 Encountering an error during a function call generally means two things: